-- (1) The Warden will direct Behavioral Health staff to develop a standing operating procedure (SOP). - (A) Pursuant to review and approval of the facility SOP by the Director of Behavioral Health, the Regional Directors/Facility Wardens are responsible for implementing the SOPs. - (B) Facility SOP, at minimum, will address the following areas: - (i) Personnel training on suicide and self-injury prevention during basic training, orientation, and annually thereafter. - (ii) Delineating the requirements for observation and effective management of selfinjurious behaviors.
+- (1) The Warden will direct Behavioral Health staff to develop a standing operating procedures (SOP). - (A) Pursuant to review and approval of the facility SOP by the Director of Behavioral Health, the Regional Directors/Facility Wardens are responsible for implementing the SOPs. - (B) Facility SOP, at minimum, will address the following areas: - (i) Personnel training on suicide and self-injury prevention during basic training, orientation, and annually thereafter. - (ii) Delineating the requirements for observation and effective management of self-injurious behaviors. - (iii) Protective housing, a designated room or cell for offenders identified as at-risk for self-injury, consistent with resources available at each facility. - (iv) Immediate and unimpeded access to life-saving emergency medical and/or behavioral health care. - (v) Immediate referral to behavioral health staff for offenders presenting with any observed or reported risk factor indicating imminent risk for self-injury - (vi) Immediate availability and access to rescue tools. - (vii) Employee training of the location of the tools and how to use them; - (viii) Transfer to another facility when appropriate housing is not available onsite, or offender cannot be managed safely and/or as clinically indicated.

-Title Self-In Self-Injurious Behavior Intervention Section TX Issue Date Supersedes Date Next Review Date III-7 December 31, 2020 September 1, 2016 December 2021
+Title Self-Injurious Behavior Intervention Section TX Issue Date Supersedes Date Next Review Date III-7 December 3, 2020 September 1, 2016 December 2021

-- (iii) Protective housing, a designated room or cell for offenders identified as at-risk for self-injury, consistent with resources available at each facility. - (iv) Immediate and unimpeded access to life-saving emergency medical and/or behavioral health care. - Immediate referral to behavioral health staff for offenders presenting with any observed or reported risk factor indicating imminent risk for self-injury - (vi) Immediate availability and access to rescue tools. - (vii) Employee training of the location of the tools and how to use them; - (viii) Transfer to another facility when appropriate housing is not available onsite, or offender cannot be managed safely and/or as clinically indicated. - (ix) Designate facility staff to provide Constant Observation and other preventative measures required to ensure the offender's safety. - (C) Generate facility data on self-injury attempts using the Self-Injury Risk Assessment to collect, trend, and analyze defined data for use by the Deputy Director of Behavioral Health. - (D) The Suicide Prevention Program Coordinator and facility Warden/designee will conduct quarterly reviews of self-injury attempts, to include: - (i) Identification of historical, clinical and situational/environmental risk factors. - (ii) Verification of completed quarterly reviews will be forwarded to the Assistant Director of Behavioral Health of that region. - (2) Suicide Prevention Program Coordinator is responsible for: - (A) Ensuring that processes for the identification, management and appropriate referral of offenders at risk for self-injurious behavior are implemented consistent with the procedural guidelines in this policy.
+- (ix) Designate facility staff to provide Constant Observation and other preventative measures required to ensure the offender's safety. - (C) Generate facility data on self-injury attempts using the Self-Injury Risk Assessment to collect, trend, and analyze defined data for use by the Deputy Director of Behavioral Health. - (D) The Suicide Prevention Program Coordinator and facility Warden/designee will conduct quarterly reviews of self-injury attempts, to include: - (i) Identification of historical, clinical and situational/environmental risk factors. - (ii) A summary of the quarterly review findings that will be forwarded to the Deputy Director of Behavioral Health. - (2) Suicide Prevention Program Coordinator is responsible for: - (A) Ensuring that processes for the identification, management and appropriate referral of offenders at risk for self-injurious behavior are implemented consistent with the procedural guidelines in this policy. - (B) providing for ongoing education/training for employees on issues pertinent to the safe and effective management of offenders at risk for self-injurious behavior.